-Recall that Proposition 1 implies that F[X] is not Egyptian for any field F. However, we do have the following result.
+Recall that Proposition 1 implies that F[X] is not Egyptian for any field F. However, for this ring we do have the following interesting result.

 Proposition 7.
 Let F be a field.
 Every proper overring of F[X] is Egyptian.